For Prospective Predoctoral Research Fellows

 Interested applicants should have

-- Completed a 4-year undergraduate degree (bachelors or foreign equivalent);
+- Completed an undergraduate degree (bachelors or foreign equivalent);

 - A strong quantitative background and interest in learning cutting-edge research methods;